wsydney76/craft-properties-field/README.md

     * `{"min": 0,"max": 100,"step": 5}` for a number field

   Supported for property types with a single input macro.

+Preview template: A twig template that is used to render the preview of the property.
+This is used for a element index columns and cards.
+See preview section below.

 Tip/Warning: Show a tip/warning.
 This allows to have consistent settings across all usages.
 Unlike instructions, tips/warnings added in a field layout do not override the field settings.